Maruti Suzuki Wagon R: Third generation (MT81S; 2019)

 For the first time, the Wagon R is offered with two engine options.
 The base option is the K10B 1.0-litre petrol engine carried from the previous generation, with a more powerful K12M 1.2-litre petrol engine as an option.
 The 1.0-litre is only offered with manual transmission while the 1.2-litre is available with either manual transmission or AMT.
 The 1.2-litre engine of the Wagon R produces 82 PS of power and 113 Nm of torque.
 Meanwhile, the 1.0-litre engine option will deliver 68 PS of power and 90 Nm of torque.
 A factory-fitted CNG kit option is also offered in India for the 1.0 LXi trim.
 It produces lesser power and torque when on CNG mode and also heavier than petrol variant.

 The improved Wagon R was introduced on 25 February 2022.
 The car received new K10C 1.0 and K12N 1.2-litre Dualjet engines with idle start stop system, beige and dark grey dual tone interior colour, dual tone exterior colour with black roof, black coloured 14-inch alloy wheels and hill-hold assist for AMT model.
 The car crossed 1 million mark for sales figures by July 2024.

 Safety

 The Wagon R for India with driver airbag received 2 stars for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2019 (similar to Latin NCAP 2013).

-In 2023, it was again crash tested in Global NCAP 2.0 (similar to Bharat NCAP, based on Latin NCAP 2016) but it was rated at 1 star for adults and 0 stars for toddlers.
+In 2023, it was again crash tested in Global NCAP 2.0 (similar to Latin NCAP 2016) but it was rated at 1 star for adults and 0 stars for toddlers.